DavidChristianto/pbp-flutter-lab/README.md

 7. do readme
 8. git add, commit, push.

+## =============== ASSIGNMENT 9 ===============

+## 1. Can we retrieve JSON data without creating a model first?
+If yes, is it better than creating a model before retrieving JSON data?
+## Answer:
+In my opinion, we can still retrieve Json data without having to make a model first (for example using a global variable), but it is advisable to create a model first with the consideration of simplifying the syntax and also making the code structure better organized

+## 2. List the widgets that you used in this project and explain their functions.
+## Answer:
+a.
+Stateless Widget for construct UI (user interface)
+b. myApp have role as root of Widget
+c.
+StatefulWidget for makes the buttons and the logic
+d. appBar as navbar in the app
+e.
+Scaffold for create the structure layout visually
+f.
+Center for adjust the position child in the center of parent
+g.
+Column for arrange layout Widget vertically
+h.
+Row for arrange layout Widget horizontally
+i.
+Container for wrapp the elements and add it to margin
+j.
+ListView for construct the list of widget
+k.
+Text for makes the texts
+l.
+Drawer is a widget that provides a menu that can be pulled out by click the icon
+m.
+Padding is a wrapper that provides padding properties
+n.
+Form has the ability to validate and save their contents and contains inputs
+o.
+Dropdown button for make dropdown form
+p.
+Navigator have functions for manages page using stack
+q.
+FutureBuilder is a widget for create based on future snapshots

+## 3. Explain the mechanism of retrieving data from json so it can be shown in Flutter.
+## Answer:
+a. create models.dart that wiil convert json object
+b.
+Use function to retrieve the data using http get and convert the obtained data to models.dart and store it into data structure(like list)
+c.
+Last, display the data using listview.builder

+## 4. Explain how you implemented the checklist above.
+## Answer:
+a. add mywatchlist.dart in lib
+b. add mmodels.dart in lib
+c. code the file(data and mywatchlist) to satisfy the assignments, also run flutter pub and hhtp, and get the json data from heroku
+d. create detail_mywatchlist
+e. do readme
+f. git add, commit, push
 ## Getting Started

 This project is a starting point for a Flutter application.